nirajvnec/testLTC/README.md

+// Assuming you have a TextBox control named 'textBox1' textBox1.Font = new Font(textBox1.Font, FontStyle.Italic);

 Scala is a modern, multi-paradigm programming language designed to express common programming patterns in a concise, elegant, and type-safe way.
 It integrates features of object-oriented and functional programming.
 Here are some fundamental concepts and features of Scala:

 Statically Typed: Scala is a statically typed language, which means that types are checked at compile time.
 This leads to safer and more robust code.